olohmann/azure-hands-on-labs/labs/07_iac/iac.md

     git clone https://github.com/cadullms/simplegreet
     ```
 1. In the cloud shell editor, navigate to `simplegreet/template/webapp-sql.json`.
 This template contains a SQL Server and a web app.
 A few interesting aspects about this template:
-    * The template defines a few dependencies (Use `Ctrl+F` to search for the term "`dependsOn`") that make sure that resources are created in the correct sequence (e.g. a web site of type "`Microsoft.Web/sites`" cannot be created before its server of type "`Microsoft.Web/serverfarms`" is created).
+    * The template defines a few dependencies (Use `Ctrl+F` to search for the term `dependsOn`) that make sure that resources are created in the correct sequence (e.g. a web site of type `Microsoft.Web/sites` cannot be created before its server of type `Microsoft.Web/serverfarms` is created).
-    * The template already configures settings like the connection string to the SQL Server for the web app (use `Ctrl+F` to search for "`SPRING_DATASOURCE_URL`"), making the environment specific setup much easier (and adhering to the [third factor of the 12-factor-app method](https://12factor.net/config)).
+    * The template already configures settings like the connection string to the SQL Server for the web app (use `Ctrl+F` to search for `SPRING_DATASOURCE_URL`), making the environment specific setup much easier (and adhering to the [third factor of the 12-factor-app method](https://12factor.net/config)).

 1. You might want to try deploying this template like the ones before, but be aware that we might hit quota limits in our subscription, depending on the number of lab attendees.